petersohn/sokoban/readme.md

 . . . *
 ```

+The following options are possible for this checker:
+- `none`: This checker is not used.
-This checker is used by default.
+- `simple`: The checker is used but reachability is not considered.
+This is the default.
+- `extended`: Reachability is considered.
+A stone is only movable if the point where it is moved from is reachable.

+Note that `extended` is much slower than `simple`.

 ### Corridor Checker